JSON & YAML Formatter

 Missing Spaces

 YAML requires spaces after colons and hyphens.
 Missing spaces lead to syntax errors and invalid YAML documents.
+Tools like yamllint can detect these issues.

 Quote Handling

 Strings containing special characters, colons, or starting with numbers should be quoted to prevent parsing ambiguities.
+YAML supports both single and double quotes, unlike JSON.

 When to Use JSON vs YAML